Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: General Discussion

-\subsection{Methodological contribution}
+\subsection{Methodological Contribution}

 Conducting experiments focused on misinformation within the realm of social media users presents inherent challenges.
-On one hand, while research has established a solid correlation between sharing intentions as measured in surveys and actual sharing behavior of misinformation on social media \citep{mosleh2020self}, surveys encounter difficulties in maintaining ecological validity — such as simulating misinformation within the context of a genuine timeline — or effectively uncovering real social media activity.
+On the one hand, research has established a correlation between sharing intentions as measured in surveys and actual sharing behavior of misinformation on social media \citep{mosleh2020self}.
+However, surveys encounter difficulties in maintaining ecological validity - such as simulating misinformation within the context of a genuine timeline - or effectively uncovering real social media activity.
 For instance, requesting participants to provide their Twitter handles for verification remains prone to misrepresentation.
-On the other hand, conducting internally valid social-media experiments is challenging because of the interplay between exposure to potential interventions, platform dynamics, and users' behaviors \citep{johnson2022inferno}.
-We introduce an innovative approach: integrating an account authentication step within the research survey.
-Within the ethical confines of panel policies, this helps address misrepresentation concerns and facilitate the extraction of textual cues from post-histories.
-We hope to motivate scholars further focus sampling quality \citep{baumgartner2022critical}.

-In Study 4, we also show that post-histories can be combined with responses to psychographic scales.
-This enabled us to demonstrate that power-related words are more likely to be employed by individuals who perceive a lack of power, as opposed to those who feel empowered.
-Thus, we encourage researchers to proceed cautiously and verify their assumptions about the relationship between frequent word usage in dictionary-based approaches (e.g., using power-related words) and the corresponding emotional states or traits (e.g., individuals using power-related words actually feel more powerful).
+On the other hand, conducting internally valid social-media experiments is challenging because of the interplay between exposure to potential interventions, platform dynamics, and users' behaviors \citep{johnson2023inferno}.
+Here, we introduce an innovative approach: integrating an account authentication step within the research survey.
+Within the ethical confines of panel policies, this helps reduce misrepresentation concerns and facilitate the extraction of textual cues from post histories.
+For example, we showed that those who use more power-related words perceive a lack of power (measured by a psychometric instrument) as opposed to feeling powerful.
+Thus, we encourage researchers to proceed cautiously and verify their assumptions about the relationship between frequent word usage in dictionary-based approaches (e.g., power-related words) and the corresponding emotional states (e.g., individuals using power-related words feel more powerful).
+More generally, we hope to motivate a focus on sampling quality \citep{baumgartner2022critical}.